hantsy/maven-archetype-jakartaee9/README.md

 ## Generate a Jakarta EE 9 project

-Onece the project is built and installed into your local Maven repository.
+Once the project is built and installed into your local Maven repository.

 Run the following command to generate a new Jakarat EE 9 project.